kevintruong/data-engineering-knowledge-base/aws-solution-architecture-practice-quiz.md

 **Which solution best meets these requirements?**

 - [ ] AWS Database Migration Service with change data capture

-- [ ] Amazon DynamoDB with global tables
+- [x] Amazon DynamoDB with global tables
 - [ ] Amazon Athena with Amazon S3 cross-region replication
 - [ ] Amazon Aurora Global Database

 ----

-Answer: 2
+Answer:

+- [x] Amazon DynamoDB with global tables

 **Explanation:**

 Amazon DynamoDB global tables provide a fully managed solution for deploying a multi-region, multi-master database.
 This is the only solution presented that provides an active-active configuration where reads and writes can take place in multiple regions with full bi-directional synchronization.

 - ✅: "Amazon DynamoDB with global tables" is the correct answer.
 - ❌: "AWS Database Migration Service with change data capture" is incorrect as the DMS is used for data migration from a source to a destination.
 However, in this example we need a multi-master database and DMS will not allow this configuration.
 - ❌: "Amazon Athena with Amazon S3 cross-region replication" is incorrect.
 Amazon Athena with S3 cross-region replication is not suitable.
 This is not a solution that provides a transactional database solution
   (Athena is used for analytics), or active-active synchronization.
 - ❌: "Amazon Aurora Global Database" is incorrect.
 Amazon Aurora Global Database provides read access to a database in multiple regions – it does not provide active-active configuration with bi-directional synchronization ( though you can failover to your read-only DBs and promote them to writable).